d-kozak/enticing/documentation/text_format.md

 ## Plain text
 This format only returns the text from the default index as a single string without any metadata.
 It is meant to be used in situations when only a simple answer from a single index is needed.
-In such case using the new annotated text has unnecessary overhead.
+In such case using other formats has unnecessary overhead.

 ## HTML
 In this format, the response is a single string containing html.
-Since the exact details of this format were not discussed yet, only a simple prototype has been implemented, but nevertheless it has already proofed itself useful for debugging.
-Each word is a \<span> tag with attribute **eql-word**, each of the metadadata is included as attribute with eql- prefix, e.g. eql-lemma.
+Each word is a \<span> tag with attribute **eql-word**, the metadadata is included as attributes with eql- prefix, e.g. eql-lemma.
 Each entity is also a \<span> tag, but with attribute **eql-entity** instead.
 The matched region is denoted using a \<b> tag.

 ```html